saratpoluri/scenescape/docs/user-guide/Getting-Started-Guide.md

 - **How to configure geospatial coordinates**
   - [How to Configure Geospatial Coordinates for a Scene](How-to-configure-geospatial-coordinates.md): Step-by-step guide for configuring geographic coordinates output in object detections.

+- **How to configure spatial analytics**
+  - [How to Configure Spatial Analytics](How-to-configure-spatial-analytics.md): Step-by-step guide to set up and use Regions Of Interest (ROIs) and Tripwires

 ## Learn More

 - Understand the components, services, architecture, and data flow, in